nreinhardt/dotfiles/README.md

 ### Installing dotfiles

 * Before proceeding, you should backup your config in $HOME (e.g. .bashrc, .vimrc), as the following instructions will overwrite your current config.
-Recommended (but not necessarily exhaustive) backup procedure follows.
+Example (but not necessarily exhaustive) backup procedure follows.
 Note that error:
 ```shell
 # Ignore error messages
 cp ~/.profile ~/.profile.bak 2>/dev/null